1 – Mesa Verde Cliff Palace – USA

 6 – Bandiagara Escarpment – Mali

 Before the Dogon, the escarpment was inhabited by the Tellem and Toloy peoples, an ethnic group later pushed out.
-The Tellem legacy is evident in the caves they carved into the cliffs so that they could bury their dead high up, far from the frequent flash floods of the area.
+The Tellem legacy is evident in the caves they carved into the cliffs to bury their dead and protect the remains from the frequent flash floods of the area.

 7 – Göreme – Turkey

 Göreme, located among the “fairy chimney” rock formations is a town in Cappadocia, Turkey.
 The area was first settled back in the Roman period where Christianity was then the prevailing religion.
 This led to many rock-cut churches and surrounding settlements to be established in the soft rock of the region.